romyjw/sns/README.md

 This is the official implentation of Neural Geometry Processing via Spherical Neural Surfaces (Eurographics 2025).
 Please see the project webpage: https://geometry.cs.ucl.ac.uk/projects/2025/sns/.

-## Environment
-You can see the required python packages, in the ```environment.yml``` file.

-The visualisation scripts have been tested locally on Mac.
-The training scripts have been tested on an Ubuntu machine, running on GPU with CUDA.

 ## Installation Steps

 #### 1. Create the `SphericalNS` Folder